pwlodek/ECommerce.Microservices/README.md

 ```javascript
 { customerId: 1, items: [ { productId: 1, quantity: 1 }, { productId: 2, quantity: 2 } ]}
 ```
 This creates an order for customer 1, who wishes to purchase 2 items.
-Now you can inspect/track the order by issuing GET to the same microservice (http://localhost:8083/api/orders).
+After order is created, you can inspect/track it by issuing GET to the same microservice (http://localhost:8083/api/orders).
 The Sales.Api microservice goes to the Catalog.Api microservice to get the actual items for the order, and to Customers.Api microservice to get details about the customers.

 Next, an event is sent on the service bus indicating that an order has been created and as such, we can start processing payment (via the Payment.Host microservice) and packing (via the Shipping.Host microservice).
 Since payment and packing operations are *long running* we have to maintain the state of order using shipping saga.
 Shipping saga listens for two events, payment completed and order packed.
 Only after both are received for a particular order, shipping saga sends the order, and notifies Sales.Api service that it has shipped the order.
 Then, Sales.Api service marks the order as shipped, which concludes the workflow.